Emeritus Professor

 Book Chapters

-Alejandria, M. C. (In press).
+Alejandria, M. C. (2025).
 Foodscapes of the “undocumented”: Scavenging in an urban informal settlement in Manila.
 In A. Paredes & M. Montefrio (Eds.), Halo-halo ecologies: The emergent environments behind Filipino food.
 University of Hawaii Press.

 Alejandria, M. C. (2020).
 Surviving the old tides: Disaster resilience among food insecure older adults in an urban poor settlement in Manila.
 In M. C. Alejandria & W. Smith (Eds.), Disaster archipelago: Locating vulnerability and resilience in the Philippines.
 Lexington Books.